werval/werval/README.md

 The gradle plugin is `org.qiweb:org.qiweb.gradle:0`, is applied using `apply: 'qiweb'` and has a `devshell` task.

-If you want to test drive the `qiweb-cli`, first do:
+If you want to test drive the `qiweb-cli` command-line app-skeleton generator and development shell, the following commands will install it:

-    ./gradlew -p org.qiweb/org.qiweb.cli installApp

-This install the `qiweb-cli` tool in the project build directory.
-Then, add `./org.qiweb/org.qiweb.cli/build/install/qiweb-cli/bin` to your `PATH` and use the `qiweb-cli` command.
+    # Create ~/opt if it does not exist
+    if [ ! -d ~/opt ] ; then mkdir -p ~/opt ; fi
+    # Unzip qiweb-cli distribution in ~/opt
+    unzip -l ~/.m2/repository/org/qiweb/org.qiweb.cli/0/org.qiweb.cli-0-dist.zip -d ~/opt
+    # Add qiweb-cli to your $PATH
+    export PATH=~/opt/qiweb-cli-0/bin:$PATH